Raj-1632/BookMyStay/README.md

 Prerequisites:

-Install XAMPP or MAMP (for local development)
+Install XAMPP or WAMP (for local development)

 Install Git (for version control)